david-pellissier/SYM-Labo-3-Environnement/README.md

 Authors : Pellissier David, Ruckstuhl Michael and Sauge Ryan

 This Android lab focuses on barcodes, NFC tags and iBeacons.

-A report, in French, is available here: [labo03-rapport.pdf](./labo03-rapport.pdf)
+- A report, in French, is available here: [labo03-rapport.pdf](./labo03-rapport.pdf)

+- The laboratory instructions, in French, are available here:  [labo03-instruction](./docs/Labo3_Donnée.pdf)

+The laboratory consists of 3 main stages :

 1) Develop an application whose access is secured by the combination of a login/password and an appropriate NFC tag ;